galenhuntington/hpre/README.md

-`hpre` is a simple Haskell code pre-processor that adds a few minor syntactic features.
+`hpre` is a simple Haskell code preprocessor that adds a few minor syntactic features.
 They are meant to be minimal, and increase productivity without harming readability.